linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/07 Financial Forwards and Futures.md

 A broker executes your buy order.
 For every buyer there is a seller, which means that one or more investors must be found who simultaneously agree to sell forward the same number of units of the index.
 The total number of open positions (buy/sell pairs) is called the open interest of the contract.

-Both buyers and sellers are required to post a performance bond with the broker to ensure that they can cover a specified loss on the position.[13]
+Both buyers and sellers are required to post a performance bond with the broker to ensure that they can cover a specified loss on the position.
 This deposit, which can earn interest, is called margin and is intended to protect the counterparty against your failure to meet your obligations.
 The margin is a performance bond, not a premium.
 Hence, futures contracts are costless (not counting, of course, commissions and the bid-ask spread).

 To understand the role of margin, suppose that there is  $10\%$  margin and weekly settlement (in practice, settlement is daily).
 The margin on futures contracts with a notional value of \$2.2 million is \$220,000.